TSTS09/LiteGuard/Model deployment/readme.md

 ## 🚀 Usage Guide

 ### First Launch
-1. **Model Selection**: Choose from available models based on your device's capabilities:
+1. **Model Selection**: Choose from LiteGuard available models based on your device's capabilities.
+Below are more information on the base model used for each available model:
    - **LiteGuard 500MB**: Gemma3-1B (requires auth)
    - **LiteGuard 1GB**: DeepSeek-R1-Distill
    - **LiteGuard 2GB**: LiteGuard-merged-Phi2